FrangipaneTeam/terraform-plugin-framework-validators/docs/stringvalidator/index.md

 - [`IsIP`](isip.md) - This validator is used to check if the string is a valid IP address.
 - [`IsNetmask`](isnetmask.md) - This validator is used to check if the string is a valid netmask.
+- [`IsMacAddress`](ismacaddress.md) - This validator is used to check if the string is a valid MAC address.

 ## String